labiraus/k8s-quickstart/docs/troubleshooting.md

 - `kubectl get ServiceAccount reactapp`
 - `kubectl get Pod -o wide`

-If there's nothing there then you may not have run `skaffold run`
+If there's nothing there then you may not have run `skaffold run`.

+If all of that works then you should be able to connect to the cluster and get the landing page with the following:

-`curl -s -I -HHost:reactapp.example.com "http://localhost/"`
+> curl -s -I -HHost:reactapp.example.com "http://127.0.0.1/"

 ### Pod